sukykaur/AzureGDPR/DWoverview.md

 ## Overview
 The General Data Protection Regulation (GDPR) is fundamentally about protecting and enabling the privacy rights of individuals.
 The GDPR establishes strict global privacy requirements governing how you manage and protect personal data while respecting individual choice - no matter where data is sent, processed, or stored.
-Microsoft Azure services meet the stringent GDPR security requirements and contractual commitments guarantee that you can:
+Microsoft Azure services meet the stringent GDPR security requirements and Microsoft's contractual commitments guarantee that you can:
 - Respond to requests to correct, amend or delete personal data.
 - Detect and report personal data breaches.
 - Demonstrate your compliance with the GDPR.